-Alaska Cod Fish Po Boy Sandwich Recipe that is served up on a hoagie bun with lettuce, tomato, onion and a homemade tartar sauce.
+Fish Po’ Boy Sandwich Recipe that is served up on a hoagie bun with lettuce, tomato, onion, and a homemade tartar sauce.

-I absolute love a good fish po boy sandwich recipe, and this one just hits the mark.
+I absolutely love a good fish po’ boy sandwich recipe, and this one just hits the mark.
 The combination of the blackened Alaska cod and the homemade tartar sauce is just so good.
-I’m not even kidding, whenever I go out to eat and I see a fish po boy sandwich on the menu, I order it 99% of the time.
-In addition, if you are observing Lent, this delicious Alaska cod white fish sandwich won’t even make you miss meat!
+I’m not even kidding, whenever I go out to eat and I see this sandwich on the menu, I order it 99% of the time.
+In addition, if you are observing Lent, this delicious Alaska cod white fish sandwich won’t even make you miss the meat.

 While no know one may know where the name came from, boy oh boy is it delicious.

 While you know I like to keep things traditional, I’m always interested in creating my own version of my favorite dishes Instead of fried oysters, I thought some blackened Alaska cod would be amazing on a sandwich.

 No matter the fish I’m eating, it’s really important for me for the fish to be wild-caught and sustainable, and fresh Alaska cod hits all those important criteria.
 Cod is a very light white fish and the flavor is incredibly mild which makes it ideal for blackening.

 I always start by making my own blackening seasoning and then mixing it with some oil.
 From there I dredge the Alaska cod into the blackening mixture and then I simply fry it up.

 You can deep fry it if you’d like but I prefer to properly blacken it by frying in a bit of oil in a cast-iron skillet.
 Once the fish is done cooking, set it to the side on a paper towel and get it ready.

 Everything that is homemade just tastes so much better.
 Sure, you can buy tartar sauce from the store, but if you make my recipe, I can promise you it will be the last one you ever use.